ossf/security-baseline/baseline.md

-Configure the project's version control system to require that all automated status checks pass or require manual intervention before a [commit] can be merged into the
+Configure the project's version control system to require that all automated status checks pass or require manual acknowledgement before a [commit] can be merged into the
 [primary branch].

-It is recommended that any non-blocking
+It is recommended that any optional
 [status checks] are NOT configured as a pass or fail requirement that approvers may be tempted to bypass.